 Air Hammer Buying Guide

 Most air hammers can be fitted with a variety of tips.
 These include hammer tips, for shaping and smoothing, and chisel tips, for scoring or cutting.
 Pneumatic tools are rated using several metrics: Free Speed (RPM), Air Pressure (psi/bar), Air Consumption (cfm/scfm or m3/min), Horse Power (hp), and spindle size.
-Each individual tool has its own specific requirements which determine their compatibility with air compressor systems.
+Each individual tool has its own specific requirements which determine its compatibility with air compressor systems.

 Before buying an air hammer, consider these important factors:

-- Blows Per Minute (BPM): BPM is the number of those cycles that piston pushes it to hit the hammer and return it per minute.
-Compressed air enters the barrel and makes the piston go back and forth for several thousand times in a single minute.
+- Blows Per Minute (BPM): BPM is the number of those cycles that the piston pushes it to hit the hammer and return per minute.
+Compressed air enters the barrel and makes the piston go back and forth several thousand times in a single minute.
 The lower the number of BPM the stronger the impact of the hammer;

 - Revolutions Per Minute (RPM): is a measure of the frequency of a rotation.
 It states the number of full rotations completed in one minute around a fixed axis.
-It is used as a measure of rotational speed of a mechanical component.
-In other words it is how many times something rotates every minute.
-It is used as a measure of how fast a mechanism is turning.
+It is used as a measure of the rotational speed of a mechanical component.
+In other words, it is how many times something rotates every minute.
+It is used as a measure of how fast a machine is turning.
 So if a motor is turning at 100 rpm it means that for every minute the motor is running it makes 100 complete turns.